syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Callout-Annotation.md

 ---
 # Free Text Callout Annotation in WPF Pdf Viewer

-The free text callout annotation support in PDF viewer allows you to include text anywhere in the PDF document pages through a text box with arrow line.
+The free text callout annotation support in PDF viewer allows you to include text anywhere in the PDF document pages through a text box with an arrow line.
 You can also edit, modify, delete, and load existing free text callout annotations.
+The callout annotation can help you provide suggestions or feedback that can point to a specific spot on the page with an arrow.

 ## How to include the free text callout annotation